 For those reach the required hours of coaching education through the completion of an ACSTH program(s) and/or a portion of an ACTP or Level 1 or Level 2 program, the ACSTH Path should be used.
 View Sample ACSTH Application.

 Estimated Time for Review: 14 weeks

 If non ICF-accredited programs or Continuing Coach Education (CCE) units will be used to meet the required 60 hours of coach-specific education, you must use the Portfolio Path to apply for a credential.
 For non ICF-accredited education, the program curriculum will need to be submitted with robust documentation to ensure the education received meets ICF standards.
 The other requirements – mentor coaching and recorded coaching session for the performance evaluation – will need to be verified separately and must be included in the application, along with the program certificate(s) and coaching experience hours.
-Once the application review process is complete, you will then take the CKA Exam.
+Once the application review process is complete, you will then take the ICF Credentialing Exam.

 Portfolio Path Application Price